Winter 2026 NANAIMO | Spring 2026 VICTORIA

 Rayann combines her experience as an artist and professional ritualist to facilitate creative openings, spirit-supported approaches to art making, and connection to one’s own soul.
 She has degrees in Dance and Psychology, and an art background in installation, video, choreography, writing, and improvisational quilting.

 For the past 8 years, she has worked as a healer and mentor for people who wish to connect with their spirit guides and ancestors.
-She mentors groups in ritual skills and spirit connection and approaches spiritual experience with an artist’s curiosity.
+She mentors people in ritual skills and spirit connection and approaches spiritual experience with an artist’s curiosity.
 She is devoted to helping people reclaim the power of their human spirit and creative force after difficult experiences.

 Brooke Arnold-Rochette